MicrosoftDocs/win32/desktop-src/FWP/wmi/wfascimprov/msft-netnetworklayersecurityfilter.md

 ---
-Description: Filters traffic based on certain high-level security constraints, like whether or not the traffic is encrypted.
+description: Filters traffic based on certain high-level security constraints, like whether or not the traffic is encrypted.
 Connection Security rules will have to be created in order for traffic to pass the rule. ms.assetid: c15bbfa6-5f0f-4500-b717-9522f05c67bb
 title: MSFT\_NetNetworkLayerSecurityFilter class